 - Punitive damages

 It is important to remember that you can sue your loved one’s employer in the event of gross negligence or intentional oversight that resulted in wrongful death.
 Contact a Carlson Law Firm Workplace Injury Lawyer for a free consultation.
 A work injury lawyer can help you on the road to recovery after you’ve been hurt at work.

 A Carlson Law Firm Workplace Injury Lawyer Can Help

-Injuries can happen a number of ways in the workplace.
+Injuries can happen in a number of ways in the workplace.
 Equipment malfunctions or other safety failures can result in a number of injuries including traumatic brain injuries, broken bones, crushed or mangled limbs.
 Workplace injuries can also include exposure to dangerous chemicals.
 Our team of experienced workplace injury lawyers can handle a wide range of cases, including:

 - Construction site accidents